kdvolder/basic-util/README.md

 Basic-Util
 ==========

-Various small bits of code that I've found to be useful here and there, and have ended-up copy-pasting once too many to reusue in different projects.
+Various small bits of code that I've found to be useful here and there.
+They've ended-up being copy-pasted once too many time.
+Putting them into a separate 'util' project to avoid more copy-pasting.

+There isn't a common thme to any of these.
 The one and only rule all these bits have to follow is they shall not require extra dependencies beyond what is found in the Java standard library.